 Like in much of Seoul, seeking out food to fill your belly is one of the absolute must-do activities in Hongdae.

-And with its massive population of hungry university students, it shouldn’t surprise you that Hongdae is one of the best places to eat in Seoul.
+And with its massive population of hungry university students, it shouldn’t surprise you that the area is one of the best places to eat in Seoul.

 Whether you’re looking for some of the best local dishes in Seoul or a break from Asian cuisine with some Western favourites, your tastebuds will find their match at one of these best restaurants in Hongdae…

-- Myth Jokbal ( 23-1, Eoulmadang-ro ): A favourite in Hongdae serving up a succulent garlic jokbal (pig’s feet) that’s among the best in the city.
+- Myth Jokbal ( 23-1, Eoulmadang-ro ): A local favourite serving up a succulent garlic jokbal (pig’s feet) that’s among the best in Seoul.

 - Hongdae Dakgalbi ( 32, Hongik-ro 3-gil ): A fairly non-descript restaurant on a quiet side street specializing in dakgalbi (spicy stir-fry chicken).